inssityo/inssityo-backend/docs/API/USER.md

 Deletes existing user (based on userId) from database.
 For now, doesn't respond any different if there is no user corresponding the Id specified.

+Deleting the user also deletes the referenced targetProfile document for the user, if one exists.
+This process is done by using mongoose's 'pre' hook middleware.
+The deletion process is defined in the `usermodel.js` file.

 **URL**: `/users/:userId`

 **Method**: `DELETE`